CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 * No regular data load schedule
 * Typical ATR counts 24h * 3 days at location in either 1 or both directions
 * Each PCS/ATR is given a unique identifier to avoid duplicate records

+### Other Count Types

+There are other counts conducted but they are not being loaded automatically into the database at the moment.

 ## Where does it come from?